You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 16. Agricultural Lime

 Agricultural lime may also help deter groundhogs from coming near.
+Some gardeners use it, though evidence that it deters groundhogs is limited.

 So, how do you use it?
 It’s simple.
 Just sprinkle it around the edges of your garden and at the entrance of a groundhog burrow.